Free Insurance Verification

 A dual disorder treatment program will include the following:

-- Detox process: The withdrawal process will be monitored by a medical professional.
-Of course, depending on the substance, medication may or may not be necessary to ease the physical toll of withdrawal.
+- Detox process: You will be monitored by a team of medical professionals during your detox process.
+Of course, depending on the substance, medication may or may not be necessary to ease the physical toll of withdrawal symptoms.

 - Inpatient Addiction Treatment: Cognitive Behavioral Therapy (CBT) is usually implemented to help the addict learn to develop new coping strategies, and handle negative thought patterns in a positive, productive way.
 Coping skills tools are also given to dual diagnosis patients to deal with thoughts of using drugs or alcohol.